jplag/JPlag/README.md

 You will find the generated JAR with all dependencies in  `jplag/target`.

 ## Usage
 JPlag can either be used via the CLI or directly via its Java API.
-For more information see the [usage information in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).
+For more information, see the [usage information in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*